Airlines face worsening coronavirus impact, European bosses warn

-BRUSSELS (Reuters) - The worst is still to come for the airline industry in terms of economic damage from the coronavirus outbreak, European carrier bosses warned on Tuesday, but they predicted that travel demand could stabilise in the coming weeks.
+BRUSSELS (Reuters) - The worst is still to come for the airline industry in terms of economic damage from the coronavirus outbreak, European bosses warned on Tuesday, but they predicted that travel demand could stabilise in the coming weeks.

+Coronavirus has hit travel demand, forcing airlines to cancel flights and cut costs, and ask governments and regulators for help, as they battle to get to grips with what they hope will be short-term, rather than long-term, disruption.

-Coronavirus dominated the conversation as the heads of Europe’s biggest carriers including Ryanair’s (RYA.I) Michael O’Leary and Willie Walsh, boss of British Airways-owner IAG, gathered at an annual industry conference, to lobby against new air taxes and call for improvements to air traffic control.
+The heads of Europe’s biggest carriers including Ryanair’s (RYA.I) Michael O’Leary; Willie Walsh, boss of British Airways-owner IAG; and easyJet’s EZY.L Johan Lundgren said at an annual industry conference the epidemic was upsetting growth.

+“We have seen a drop in demand when you look particularly in the northern part of Italy, but that has also spilled over to the other parts of the network,” easyJet CEO Johan Lundgren said on the sideliness of a conference.

 Airlines worldwide have been suspending flights or modifying services in response to the coronavirus outbreak, which has now claimed more than 3,000 lives and infected more than 90,000 people globally, after spreading from China to 77 other countries and territories.

-Walsh noted a “very significant fall-off in demand” in Italian markets in the past week, as Italy has seen the biggest outbreak in Europe.
-But he predicted demand would stabilise in coming weeks if bookings followed the pattern seen in Asia.

-Ryanair’s O’Leary agreed that the next few weeks would be tough.
-He said he expected a “very deflated booking environment” for the next two to three weeks, but should the crisis stabilise, bookings would recover.
+The crisis has led to a quarter of the short-haul fleet of airlines like Lufthansa (LHAG.DE) being grounded.

-As part of the European airline lobby group A4E, the airlines - which also include Lufthansa (LHAG.DE), Air France-KLM (AIRF.PA) easyJet (EZJ.L) - called for a relaxation of airport regulations to help them cope with the impact of coronavirus.
+As part of the European airline lobby group A4E, the airlines called for a relaxation of airport regulations to help them cope with the impact of coronavirus.

 That followed a call from global industry body IATA on Monday for a suspension of rules under which airlines can lose lucrative landing and take-off slots if they cancel flights for a prolonged period.

-“We request that a temporary waiver be granted by all (EU) member states,” Air France-KLM (AIRF.PA) CEO Ben Smith said ahead of the annual conference of the Brussels-based lobbying group.
+“We request that a temporary waiver be granted by all (EU) member states,” Air France-KLM (AIRF.PA) CEO Ben Smith said ahead of the annual conference of the Brussels-based A4E.

-Airlines also want a “common set of health requirements for travel to and from the affected regions”, he said.
+Airlines also want a “common set of health requirements for travel to and from the affected regions”, Smith added.

-But IAG’s Walsh said that struggling airlines should not be given state aid to enable them to survive the drop-off in demand.
+IAG’s Walsh said struggling airlines should not be given state aid to enable them to survive the drop-off in demand.
+But there was a feeling governments could take other action to help all airlines navigate this difficult period.

-“I don’t believe it’s appropriate for governments to provide state aid to airlines that were not sustainable before the coronavirus,” he said.

-The crisis, which has led to a quarter of the short-haul fleet of airlines like Lufthansa (LHAG.DE) being grounded, comes on top of a list of pressures on the European airline industry.
+“I do think it is absolutely the right thing to do to ask governments to consider what type of support they can give their airlines in terms of maintaining connectivity,” Lundgren said.

+Smith said that what set this crisis apart from SARS crisis in 2003 was the role played by social media.

 Reporting by Laurence Frost and Sarah Young; Editing by Tim Hepher, Mark Potter and Pravin Char